JanetteMujica/EmotionsAndClientParticipationInJurisdictionalContestation/content/posts/section9.md

 ---
-title: "Section9"
+title: "Disruptive framing efforts of social movements"
 weight: 9
 bibFile: data/modified_bibliography.json
+subtitle: true
 ---

-### Disruptive framing efforts of social movements

 A vast, dispersed literature dating from the 1960s [e.g., {{< cite "Cleaver-1968;Bayer-1987;Reinecke-2021" >}} documents how social movements have framed the expert knowledge of incumbent actors as technically irrelevant, dangerous and/or morally corrupt, and hence untrustworthy to address adherents’ needs.
 While also valorizing the movement’s experiential knowledge as trustworthy, these framing efforts seek to detach targeted audiences from incumbents and gain attachment to the movement {{< cite "Bayer-1987;Britt-2000;Gould-2009" >}}.
 This research describes the process by which a person re-evaluates the trustworthiness of different forms of knowledge and their attachment to different collective actors as an intensely emotional one {{< cite "Whittier-2001;Taylor_v-2000;Hughes-1958" >}}.